 Sir and Star at Olema Inn, Olema

 When Sabrina and Yves head to their West Marin home, they call The Sir and Star at Olema Inn the “best out-of-town restaurant escape.”
-The cozy but luxurious dinner destination aligns with the couple's affinity for supporting local communities.
-“The menu is made of food and wine from local places, so you know what neighborhood your food is coming from,” Sabrina says.
+The cosy but luxurious dinner destination aligns with the couple's affinity for supporting local communities.
+“The menu is made of food and wine from local places, so you know what neighbourhood your food is coming from,” Sabrina says.
 “It's the definition of local California.”
 Owners Margaret Grade and Daniel Delong opened the Olema Inn after their previous local restaurant at their Mankas Inverness Lodge was destroyed by fire in 2006.
 They've kept the same hyper-local focus, but with a modern hand that keeps Sabrina and Yves—who recently got engaged—going back.
 “I dream of having a rehearsal dinner there.”

 The Spa at Cavallo Point, Sausalito